appbaseio/reactivesearch/content/docs/reactivesearch/v3/theming/classnameinjection.md

 }
 ```

+Use the `recent-icon` and `popular-icon` keys to provide custom styles to your recent searches and popular icons.

 ## CSS Specificity

 While writing styles using `innerClass`, it's important to keep [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) in mind in order to get the desired results.